Hop til indhold

 You can see which savings types you have at My PFA under My payments

-Please remember that you need to notify us 2,5 months before you want to start receiving payouts.
-This way, we ensure that you will start receiving payouts on the requested date.
+Please remember to notify us 1.5 months before you want your payout to start so that we can ensure that you receive it on the date you want.

-Please remember that you need to notify us 2,5 months before you want to start receiving payouts.
-This way, we ensure that you will start receiving payouts on the requested date.
+Please remember to notify us 1.5 months before you want your payouts to start so that we can ensure that you receive them on the date you want.

-Log into My PFA and use the Pension Plan to plan when and how you want to have your pension paid out.
+Log in to My PFA and use the Payout Plan to plan when and how you want to have your pension paid out.

 Who will receive the money in the event of my death?